Writing Better Prompts: How to Get More Out of AI Tools 2026

 Example 1: "This organic coffee from Colombia awakens your senses.
 Every sip brings you the warmth of the Andes mountains."

-Example 2: "Handmade soap with lavender.
-Your skin feels soft, your bathroom smells like Provence."
+Example 2: "Handmade lavender soap.
+Your skin feels soft, your bathroom smells of Provence."

 Now your version for: eco-friendly bamboo toothbrushes.